 Press Delete App, and then tap it again to be sure.

-Option 2) Reset the device to factory settings
+Fix#3 Reset the device to factory settings

 Make sure you backup your data before factory resetting your smartphone because it will erase all of your data, including everything from the loaded apps.
 Some people might not think this is a good approach, but if you are unable to identify and remove the offending app, you may finally need to perform a factory reset in order to resolve the issue.
-The problem should be resolved by uninstalling every third-party programme created by an unreliable developer, as we have previously indicated.
+The problem should be resolved by uninstalling every third-party program created by an unreliable developer, as we have previously indicated.

 Press “Factory data reset” once.